noah992/Capstone/README.md

 I used images which are taken at similar angle, similar distance and similar color.
 So if I feed images which were taken in different angle or with different light color, this model is likely to fail to predict correct location.

-I could improve the accuracy by feeding various kinds of pictures in terms of angle and color, this app will be greater as it can be more flexible on picture variation
+I can surely improve the accuracy by feeding more training images, and also it will be more useful to train with various kinds of pictures in terms of angle and color because this model will be more flexible on picture variations